Ansbach: Climate

-Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
-The Köppen climate classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).
+Ansbach has a transitional temperate-continental climate (Köppen climate classification: Cfb/Dfb), with a small diurnal air temperature variation between day and night during winter, and with a moderate annual precipitation.

+Demography

 Economy

 Around the time of the unification of Germany in 1871, the chief manufactures of Ansbach were woollen, cotton, and half-silk goods; earthenware; tobacco; cutlery; and playing cards.
 A considerable trade in grain, wool, and flax was also supported.
 By the onset of the First World War, it also produced machinery, toys, and embroidery.

 Today there is a large density of plastics industry in the city and rural districts around Ansbach.

+The city is known for making Peperami pork sausages and jerky.

 Transport

 Ansbach lies on the Treuchtlingen-Würzburg railway.
+The nearest airport is Nuremberg Airport, located 81 km about an hour drive north east of Ansbach.
+Munich Airport is also located 196 km which is a 2 hour drive south east of the city.